Caribbean Sea: Ecology

-Since 2005 unusually warm Caribbean waters have been increasingly threatening Caribbean coral reefs.
+Since 2005, unusually warm Caribbean waters have been increasingly threatening the coral reefs.
 Coral reefs support some of the most diverse marine habitats in the world, but they are fragile ecosystems.
 When tropical waters become unusually warm for extended periods of time, microscopic plants called zooxanthellae, which are symbiotic partners living within the coral polyp tissues, die off.
 These plants provide food for the corals and give them their color.
-The result of the death and dispersal of these tiny plants is called coral bleaching, and can lead to the devastation of large areas of reef.
-Over 42% of corals are completely bleached, and 95% are experiencing some type of whitening.
-Historically the Caribbean is thought to contain 14% of the world's coral reefs.
+The result of the death and dispersal of these tiny plants is called coral bleaching and can lead to the devastation of large areas of reef.
+More than 42% of corals are completely bleached, and 95% are experiencing some type of whitening.
+Historically, the Caribbean is thought to contain 14% of the world's coral reefs.

-The habitats supported by the reefs are critical to such tourist activities as fishing and diving, and provide an annual economic value to Caribbean nations of US$3.1–4.6 billion.
+The habitats supported by the reefs are critical to such tourist activities as fishing and scuba diving, and they provide an annual economic value to Caribbean nations of US$3.1–4.6 billion.
 Continued destruction of the reefs could severely damage the region's economy.
-A Protocol of the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region came in effect in 1986 to protect the various endangered marine life of the Caribbean through forbidding human activities that would advance the continued destruction of such marine life in various areas.
-Currently this protocol has been ratified by 15 countries.
-Also, several charitable organisations have been formed to preserve the Caribbean marine life, such as Caribbean Conservation Corporation which seeks to study and protect sea turtles while educating others about them.
+The Convention for the Protection and Development of the Marine Environment of the Wider Caribbean Region came into effect in 1986 to protect the various endangered marine life of the Caribbean by forbidding human activities that would advance the continued destruction of such marine life in various areas.
+Currently, the convention has been ratified by 15 countries.
+Several charitable organizations have formed to preserve Caribbean marine life, such as Sea Turtle Conservancy, which seeks to study and protect sea turtles while educating about them.